dougiesquire/CAFE-f6_documentation/docs/index.rst

    │
    ├── docs                <- The Sphinx documentation
    │
    ├── notebooks           <- Jupyter notebooks containing analyses.
-Numbers are used for ordering │                          where appropriate
+Numbers are used for │                          ordering where appropriate │
-   │
    ├── references          <- Data dictionaries, manuals, and all other explanatory materials.
    │
    ├── reports             <- Generated analysis as HTML, PDF, LaTeX, etc.
    │   └── figures         <- Generated graphics and figures to be used in reporting │
-   ├── environment.yml     <- The environment file for reproducing the conda analysis environment │
+   ├── environment.yml     <- yaml file for reproducing the conda analysis environment │
-   ├── setup.py            <- makes project pip installable (pip install -e .) so src can be imported ├── src                  <- Source code for use in this project.
+   ├── setup.py            <- makes src pip installable (pip install -e .)
+   ├── src                 <- Source code for use in this project.
    │   ├── __init__.py     <- Makes src a Python module
    │   │
    │   ├── prepare_data.py <- Codes for generating the processed data from the raw data │   │
-   │   └── utils.py        <- Utility codes, including methods for the generation of the processed data ├── LICENSE
+   │   └── utils.py        <- Utility codes, including functions processing data
+   ├── LICENSE
    └── README.md